sinclab/sinclab.github.io/apply/index.md

 - Familiarity with experimental design for behavioral tasks and data collection from human participants.
 - Demonstrated ability to lead research projects and work collaboratively.

-Please stay tuned When the application opens, please apply with your CV, 2-4 references, and a cover letter describing (1) why you are interested in this position and (2) any relevant skills.
+Please apply with your CV, 2-4 references, and a cover letter describing (1) why you are interested in this position and (2) any relevant skills.
+Application review begins April 18, 2025, and will continue until the role is filled: https://apply.interfolio.com/165809

 {% include section.html %}